 Effective teachers lead.
 They lead by demonstrating ethical principles and acting professionally.
-They advocate for and participate in initiatives and practices which affect positive change in student learning.
+They advocate for and participate in initiatives and practices that affect positive change in student learning.
 They lead by contributing to the establishment of a positive classroom and school environment.
-They ensure that instructional decisions they make are adequately informed by data, standards, and a variety of students' assessments.
-They communicate their vision for student learning to students, contributing to student empowerment.
+They ensure that their instructional decisions are adequately informed by data, standards, and a variety of student assessments.
+They communicate their vision for learning to students, contributing to student empowerment.
 Most importantly, they lead by taking responsibility for student learning and contributing to the improvement of their schools.

 Effective teachers examine the cultural, social, historical, legal, and philosophical foundations of education.
 They explore the critical issues that impact education in the 21st century, particularly those that result in inequities in educational access and success.
 They engage in critical self-reflection and raise awareness of the implications of race/ethnicity, class, socioeconomic status, sexual orientation, religion, and cognitive and physical differences in providing equal access to learning opportunities.
 Teacher candidates thus begin to explore their role in advocating for a quality education for all students.